CodeCollab/Contributing/CONTRIBUTING.md

 ## Feature requests or bug reports

-If you would like to see a feature or you have found a bug please open on GitHub on the repository of the specific project.
+If you have a feature request or think you have found a bug, please open an issue on the appropriate GitHub repository of the specific project.

 ## Contributing code